johandahlberg/piper/README.md

 Coding
 ------

+For an introduction to Queue, on which Piper is build, see: http://gatkforums.broadinstitute.org/discussion/1306/overview-of-queue

 To work on the Piper project I recommend using the [Scala IDE](http://scala-ide.org/).
 To start developing follow the installation procedure outlined above.
 When you have finised the installation you can set the project up for you IDE by running:

     sbt eclipse